Gerard Walschap

-Jacob Lodewijk Gerard, Baron Walschap (Londerzeel-St. Jozef, 9 July 1898 – Antwerp, 25 October 1989), was a Belgian writer.
+Jacob Lodewijk Gerard, Baron Walschap (9 July 1898 – 25 October 1989), was a Belgian writer.

 Early life

+Walschap was born in Londerzeel-St. Jozef in 1898.
 He went to highschool at the Klein seminarie in Hoogstraten, and later in Asse.
 His Flemish awareness was in these days encouraged by the priest and poet Jan Hammenecker.
 In Leuven, he entered the school for priests of the Missionaries of the Sacred Heart, but did not finish to be ordained as a priest.